Beneficial ownership: OECD's "Ownership and Control of Ships"

 According to the OECD's 2003 December report, entitled "Ownership and Control of Ships", corporate structures are often multi-layered, spread across numerous jurisdictions, and make the beneficial owner "almost impenetrable" to law enforcement officials and taxation.
 The OECD's Maritime Transport Committee Secretariat had initiated an investigation at its January 2003 meeting.
 The report concludes that "regardless of the reasons why the cloak of anonymity is made available, if it is provided it will also assist those who may wish to remain hidden because they engage in illegal or criminal activities, including terrorists."
 The OECD report concludes that the use of bearer shares is "perhaps the single most important (and perhaps the most widely used) mechanism" to protect the anonymity of a ship's beneficial owner.
 Physically possessing a bearer share accords ownership of the corporation.
 There is no requirement for reporting the transfer of bearer shares, and not every jurisdiction requires that their serial numbers even be recorded.

-Two similar techniques to provide anonymity for a ship's beneficial owner are "nominee shareholders" and "nominee directors."
+Two similar techniques to provide anonymity for a ship's beneficial owner are "nominee shareholders" and "nominee directors".

 The 2003 OECD report said that, in some jurisdictions that require shareholder identities to be reported, a loophole may exist where the beneficial owner may appoint a nominee to be the shareholder, and that nominee cannot legally be compelled to reveal the identity of the beneficial owner.

-The 2009 OECD report said that, all corporations are required to have at least one director, however many jurisdictions allow this to be a nominee director.
+The 2009 OECD report said that, all corporations are required to have at least one director, but many jurisdictions allow this to be a nominee director.
 A nominee director's name would appear on all corporate paperwork in place of the beneficial owners, and like nominee shareholders, few jurisdictions can compel a nominee director to divulge the identity of beneficial owners.
 A further hurdle is that some jurisdictions allow a corporation to be named as a director.